erwindeg/eventdriven-examples/WORKSHOP.md

 # Part 2: Applying reactive programming
 Now that you know several reactive programming operators, it is time to apply them to our CQRS/ES context.

-This example with print "SUCCESS:
+This example with print "SUCCESS":
 ```java
  Flux.just("STARTED","PENDING","SUCCESS")
                 .doOnEach(value -> System.out.println(value))